Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 3+ Ranger_

 You learn some rougish techniques.
-Choose one of the following Actions, you can use a :rsc-b: **Bonus Action** to take it: Dodge, Disengage, or Hide.
+Choose one of the following Actions, you can use a **:rsc-b: Bonus Action**{ .rsc } to take it: Dodge, Disengage, or Hide.

 ***Repeatable.*** You can choose this Aptitude again, choosing a different action each time.